by James Kraus

 The new inline OHC four-cylinder M10 engine, designed by racer and engineer Baron Alex von Falkenhausen would provide motive power to a variety of BMW’s for nearly three decades; powered the third turbocharged automobile ever to be sold to the public, and in a final blaze of glory, secured the 1983 Formula One World Championship for Nelson Piquet by powering his decisive win at the South African Grand Prix at Kyalami.

-On the architectural front, the new Marina City Towers in Chicago rose to their full height.
+On the architectural front, Eero Saarinen’s TWA Flight Center opened at Idlelwild Airport in New York, and the new Marina City Towers in Chicago rose to their full height.

 In Los Angeles, construction was completed on John Lautner’s Garcia House.